-A. Hmmmm, let me speculate on why a good mom may be concerned about how her daughter dresses.
-One concern would be with modesty and one would be with basic dignity and respect.
+A. Hmmmm, let me speculate on why a good mom might be concerned about how her daughter dresses.
+One concern would be with modesty, and one would be with basic dignity and respect.
 First modesty.

-We live in a culture where men and women (and especially women) are being treated as objects rather than persons.
-Advertisements and pop culture in general continually bombard us with images of the “ideal” man or woman.
+We live in a culture where men and women (especially women) are being treated as objects rather than persons.
+Advertisements and pop culture, in general, continually bombard us with images of the “ideal” man or woman.
 What is the “ideal” man or woman according to pop culture?
 It’s the male with perfect six-pack abs or the woman with the so-called “perfectly formed body” who is not shy about showing it off.
-Watch T.V. ads, look at the magazines at the checkout counter, browse the Internet (or, on second thought…it’s best to avoid these) and you will quickly find that the message of our culture today is that the body is a sexual object plain and simple.
-And, furthermore, if you want to be someone you have to look like the supermodel.
+Watch T.V. ads, look at the magazines at the checkout counter, browse the Internet (or, on second thought…it’s best to avoid that), and you will quickly find that the message of our culture is that the body is, plain and simple, a sexual object.
+Furthermore, if you want to be someone, you have to look like a supermodel.
 How sad that constant message is.
 And how demeaning it is to the dignity of both men and women.

 So what does that have to do with the way one dresses?
 Well, too often today clothing is designed to emphasize the exaggerated and erroneous importance of sexual appeal.
-Ones clothing should be just that…clothing.
-Unfortunately it is often designed to reveal every curve and shape of the body rather than to clothe it in modesty and dignity.
+One’s clothing should be just that…clothing.
+Unfortunately it is often designed to reveal every curve and shape of the body, rather than to clothe it in modesty and dignity.
 This is a real problem.
 It’s especially a problem for the eyes of men because men tend to be easily visually stimulated.
-So, if clothing is immodest it sends a message to every man that you are inviting them to see you as an object.
-So, women do men a great service in helping them see their true beauty and dignity when they choose to dress modestly.
-For that reason, short skirts or tight jeans may do more damage than you realize.
+If clothing is immodest, it sends a message to every man that you are inviting him to see you as an object.
+Women do men a great service in helping them see their true beauty and dignity when they choose to dress modestly.
+For that reason, short skirts or tight jeans might do more damage than you realize.

-Hope that helps!
-And, if it is still not clear then I suggest you will not normally go wrong by simply trusting the advice of a loving parent.
+I hope that helps!
+And, if it is still not clear, then I suggest you will not go wrong by simply trusting the advice of a loving parent.